Greece: Screenwriters' Lab in Patmos

 - Open to rising juniors and seniors.

-- Recommended for Visual & Media Arts and Writing, Literature, and Publishing students.
+- Recommended for Visual & Media Arts; Writing, Literature, & Publishing; and Comic Arts students.

 - Limited to 20 students.